natanast/natanast.github.io/README.md

-# Natasa Anastasiadou (GitHub page)
+# Personal GitHub Page
+Welcome to the repository for my personal GitHub page.
+You can view the live version at [https://natanast.github.io/](https://natanast.github.io/).

 # Description
 This site is built with Quarto and shared under a Creative Commons Attribution-ShareAlike 4.0 International License.

-You're welcome to explore and enjoy!
+#
 Thank you for visiting!